ilosaurus/ilosaurus.github.io/content/posts/efk-stack-parsing-log-with-fluentd.md

 * Fluentd as a log aggregation, parser, and agent.
 * Kibana as a visualize tool integrated with Elasticsearch.

-For details on the EFK stack deploying process, please read the following url https://ilosaur.us/2020/04/11/efk-stack-deploy-efk-stack/ To do a parsing log on fluentd, I use the parser plugin provided by fluentd, including regexp, apache2, apache_error, nginx, syslog, csv, tsv, ltsv, json, msgpack, multiline, none and third party parser grok.
+To do a parsing log on fluentd, I use the parser plugin provided by fluentd, including regexp, apache2, apache_error, nginx, syslog, csv, tsv, ltsv, json, msgpack, multiline, none and third party parser grok.

 ## Simple parse raw log using fluentd regexp parser.